 FAP (Fair Access Policy) Almost every satellite Internet system on the market comes with some type of Fair Access Policy, (aka FAP) that limits your daily or monthly data usage in order to prevent bandwidth hogging!
-If you go over your FAP limit, HughesNet will slow you down and you will have limited speeds (usually for 24 – 48 hours) or until you purchase a FAP token (if and when available to do so)!
+If you go over your FAP limit, HughesNet will slow you down and you will have limited speeds until your plan renews, you purchase additional data via a data token (if and when available to do so) or upgrade your monthly service plan to include more full-speed data!
 Believe it or not, this is the most common reason for people calling and complaining about slow speeds!
-Restore tokens are still available for residential plans at www.myhughesnet.com to get your service back up to speed, however FAP tokens ARE NOT AVAILABLE with HughesNet VAR Services.
+Restore tokens are still available for residential plans at www.myhughesnet.com to get your service back up to speed!
 You can check your FAP status by logging into your HughesNet modem at http://192.168.0.1 and clicking the green button, or by visiting http://customercare.myhughesnet.com and selecting “Tools” then “Check Usage” and so on!
 (You will need your Site ID to do so!)

 Viruses, spyware, adware, malware, etc. are speed killers on any Internet Service!
 Make sure your computer not only has current updated anti-virus software, but also spyware and malware utilities as well!
 And conduct regular FULL scans to ensure your computers are not infected!